Overcoming Procrastination: Motivation DOES Exist

 If you know why you are here on this planet (your purpose, mission, calling, or whatever else people are calling it these days), that’ll be enough motivation to cover 80% of the days.

 The key is to see motivation as a situational seesaw with two versions of you that show up in various situations: the motivated you and the unmotivated you.
 I call my unmotivated self Ernie the Demon.
-(He first made an appearance here.
+(He first made an appearance in my Morning Routine article.
 Don’t worry, he’s super chill.
 Ugly as hell, but super chill.
 Even a bit funny sometimes.)

 Some mornings, Ernie just doesn’t show up.
 I like those mornings.
 I put on my exercise clothes, lace up my trainers, and hit the road running.